MicrosoftDocs/azure-docs-powershell/azps-9.3.0/Az.Network/Get-AzNatGateway.md

 ## SYNOPSIS
 Gets a Nat Gateway resource in a resource group by name or NatGateway Id  or all Nat Gateway resources in a resource group.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.network/get-aznatgateway) for up-to-date information.

 ## SYNTAX

 ### ListParameterSet (Default)